shinyorg/templates/README.md

 * Entitlements for iOS/MacCatalyst if necessary (ie. Push, MSAL)
 * Info.plist & Entitlements.plist permissions for iOS/MacCatalyst
 * AndroidManifest.xml Permissions & Features for Android
 * Preps all of the necessary functionality for a SQLite Database
+* Setup proper localization
 * All of your MauiProgram.cs Dependency Injection
 * Setup Logging Options with AppCenter, SQLite, & Sentry.IO
 * Create AppSettings.json